Sapna Babul Ka... Bidaai: 7 years later

 Ragini is shown bringing her daughter Tamanna up along with Khushi, who is Sadhana's daughter.
 Ragini and the family commemorate the seventh anniversary of Sadhana's death.
 It is revealed that Ranveer died, too, in a rock avalanche while saving his friend Anmol's life.
-Anmol promised Ranveer to look after his family and as a result, he lives in the Rajvansh household as Tamanna's father.
-After Sadhana and Ranveer's deaths, Alekh has loses his mental balance once again but eventually recovers thanks to the care of a girl named Sakshi who comes close to him.
-The show ends with Ragini-Anmol and Alekh-Sakshi getting married.
-Both couples take deceased Sadhana and Ranveer's blessings and perform the Bidaai (farewell) ritual.
+Anmol promised Ranveer to look after his family, therefore, he lives in the Rajvansh household as Ragini’s husband and Tamanna's father.
+After Sadhana and Ranveer's deaths, Alekh also loses his mental balance once again, but eventually recovers with the help of Shlok, and especially for his daughter.
+He also becomes close to a girl named Sakshi.
+The show ends with Anmol and Ragini, and Alekh and Sakshi, getting married.
+Both couples take deceased Ranveer and Sadhana’s blessings and perform the Bidaai (farewell) ritual.